 - The bank’s AML investigators can now complete 120 challenging cases and reports each week instead of the 26 they were generally able to address using legacy technology and processes

 By virtually eliminating the 45-60 minutes devoted to investigating alerts that are cleared and reducing approximately 70 minutes investigating and reporting on challenging cases, CCOs are able to estimate the potential savings realized by engaging the QuantaVerse Financial Crime Platform.
-In a given time period, assuming there are 1,000 alerts deemed “Investigation Not Recommended” and 300 “Investigation Recommended” alerts that are streamlined, an AML team could calculate savings of $135,000 in investigative costs.
+In a given time period, assuming there are 1,000 alerts deemed “Investigation Not Recommended” and 300 “Investigation Recommended” alerts that are streamlined by the QuantaVerse system, an AML team could calculate savings of $135,000 in investigative costs.